About Slippery Rock University

 Slippery Rock University, founded in 1889, is a member of Pennsylvania's State System of Higher Education.
 The University is shaped by its normal school heritage and characterized by its commitment to intellectual development, leadership and civic responsibility.
 SRU provides students with a comprehensive learning experience that intentionally combines academic instruction with enhanced educational and learning opportunities that will help them succeed in their lives, professional careers and be engaged citizens.

 Slippery Rock University opened its doors March 26, 1889 as Slippery Rock State Normal School with the primary purpose of training teachers.
 In 1926, the institution was purchased by the Commonwealth, renamed Slippery Rock State Teachers College, became a four-year teachers college, and continued the tradition of teacher training.

 Slippery Rock State College was established in 1960 and for the first time, could award undergraduate and graduate degrees in the liberal arts and in the professions.
 Expanded curricular offerings and an increased number of degree programs created an appreciable rise in enrollment.
 It was granted university status in 1983.

 Today, Slippery Rock University is a four-year, public, coeducational, comprehensive university offering a broad array of undergraduate and select graduate programs to more than 8,500 students.
-The University has earned full institutional accreditation through the Middle State Commission on Higher Learning and discipline specific accreditations.
+The University has earned institutional accreditation through the Middle State Commission on Higher Education and discipline-specific accreditations.

 The campus is situated in the borough of Slippery Rock in Butler County, Pennsylvania, a safe and friendly community of approximately 3,500 people.